widdix/attachmentav-sdk-js/README.md

 ### Sync Scan: S3

-Send a S3 bucket name and object key to the attachmentAV Virus Scan API. attachmentAV will download the file and return the scan result immediately.
+Send an S3 bucket name and object key to the attachmentAV Virus Scan API. attachmentAV will download the file and return the scan result immediately.

 Maximum file size is 10 MB.
 The request timeout is 60 seconds.